 you might find yourself without insurance to help you.

 paying a claim.
-In a real life case from DFAT's travel insurance guide, a man attending a wedding in Phuket, Thailand, fell down a set of stairs and broke his leg and some ribs.
+In a real life case reported by DFAT, a man attending a wedding in Phuket, Thailand, fell down a set of stairs and broke his leg and some ribs.
 Because he had been celebrating with some drinks, his insurer decided to deny him his

 claim, leaving him stuck with the $10,300 medical bill.